Lakhan-Gurjar/SOLID-Design-Principles/README.md

 - **Define Fine-Grained Interfaces**: Implement ISP by creating specific, role-focused interfaces rather than large, generalized ones.
 - **Depend on Abstractions**: Use dependency injection and other techniques to adhere to DIP, making high-level modules independent of low-level implementations.

-## Contributing

-Feel free to submit issues or pull requests if you find any improvements or bugs.